tessel/t2-start/blinky.md

 <div class="row">
 <div class="large-12 columns">

 Great!
 Now you're set up to run code on Tessel.
-Your _tessel-code_ folder now contains a _package.json_ with some metadata Node uses for your project, and a file called _index.js_.
+Your "tessel-code" folder now contains a "package.json" with some metadata Node uses for your project, and a file called "index.js".

 _index.js_ contains the code to make the blue and green LEDs blink.
 Let's take a look: